\\\ Mercury Toxicity Derivatives

 The uses are generally attributed to making dental filings, lamps (light bulbs), batteries, electrical switches, and historically thermometers and barometers.

 2. Inorganic mercury

-Inorganic mercury compounds contain mercury combined with other elements: mercuric sulphide contains sulphur; mercuric oxide contains oxygen; and mercuric chloride contains chlorine.
+Inorganic mercury compounds contain mercury combined with other elements, such as mercuric sulphide contains sulphur; mercuric oxide contains oxygen; and mercuric chloride contains chlorine.
 These compounds are mostly white powders or crystals.

-The uses have included preservatives, fungicides and antiseptics although use in these areas has been largely discontinued over the last few decades.
-Inorganic mercury may also be found in illegal skin lighteners and traditional medicines.
+The uses have included preservatives, fungicides, and antiseptics although use in these areas has been largely discontinued over the last few decades.
+More recently, inorganic mercury may also be found in illegal skin lighteners and traditional medicines.